IAS Governing Council election procedures

 Phase I – Nomination

-In November 2021, GC members who are eligible to run for a second and final term shall be approached and invited to either accept or decline the offer to run for re-election.
+Ahead of the call for nominations, GC members who are eligible to run for a second and final term shall be approached and invited to either accept or decline the offer to run for re-election.

-In March 2022, the NEC shall present to the GC a list of candidates – who have accepted their nominations – together with their material and the competency framework.
+Approx. four months prior to the close of elections, the NEC shall present to the GC a list of candidates – who have accepted their nominations – together with their material and the competency framework.
 GC members who are up for re-election and have confirmed they will run for a second term shall be automatically included on the final list of candidates.

 Phase II – Voting